 - Nano exhibition public website: www.whatisnano.org/nano-exhibit

 The NISE Network created this Nanotechnology: What's the Big Deal? exhibition which has toured the Arkansas Discovery Network.
-Copies of many of these exhibits are also currently on display at the Museum of Science, Boston and the Oregon Museum of Science and Industry (OMSI) in Portland, OR
+Copies of many of these exhibits were also previously on display at the Museum of Science, Boston and the Oregon Museum of Science and Industry (OMSI) in Portland, OR.

 Intro to Nano Exhibits: